 The problem of generations is an interdisciplinary field, engaging contributions from sociology, anthropology, gerontology, history, psychology, economics, social policy and politics, among others.
 Our aim over the forthcoming period is to engage with the wider issues surrounding generational contact and conflict, in relation to education, families, and communities.

 Jennie Bristow and Helen Kingstone coordinate an interdisciplinary network of academics and third sector organisations working with the concept of generation.
-A book based on this work, Studying Generations: Multidisciplinary Perspectives, will be published by Bristol University Press in 2004, and available Open Access.
+A book based on this work, Studying Generations: Multidisciplinary Perspectives, was published by Bristol University Press in 2024, and is available Open Access.
 See here for details about the book, and here for more about the Generations network.

 Elisabetta Ruspini and Jennie Bristow are editors of the Bristol University Press book series Generations, Transitions and Social Change.